Home » Mexico » Juarez Safety 2023: How Safe is Juarez for Travel?

 by Susan Laurent

-So no, Juarez isn’t safe for travel.
-The U.S. State Department urges travelers to reconsider visiting this town, and if you go there, you’ll definitely be at your own risk.
+Juarez isn’t safe for travel.
+The U.S. State Department urges travelers to reconsider visiting this town.

-In this safety guide, we discuss cartels, crime, violence, lethal news headlines, and lighter issues like COVID-19 safety, carbon monoxide safety, and natural disasters.
+In this safety guide, we discuss cartels, crime, violence, and lighter issues like COVID-19 safety, carbon monoxide safety, and natural disasters.

 We have so much to uncover regarding safety in Juarez, so let’s begin.